 Basically, you need to know the amount of your taxable income and your PIE income in each of the last two income years.
 For most people their income year will be the same as the tax year which is the period from 1 April in one year to 31 March the next year.

 It is important that you put your PIR on your KiwiSaver application form.
 If you don’t tell us your PIR, we will tax your investments at the maximum rate of 28%.
-If we have your correct PIR, you won’t have to declare any investment earnings from the scheme on your annual tax return.
+If Inland Revenue considers you are on the wrong PIR based on the information they hold, they may provide us with a different tax rate to apply to your attributed PIE income.
+We are required to apply this rate unless you subsequently notify us of a different PIR.

 How to update your PIR